OpenM-Project/M-Centers-3.3/README.md

 # M-Centers
-official m centers  repository
+Official M Centers Repository
 # Notice
-this is no longer being updated.
-But pull requests will be accepted
+This is no longer being updated.
+But pull requests will be accepted.

 # How to compile?